edward-shen-2002/Web-Prototype-Mirror/docs/ISSUES.md

 Scrolling on the top left pane does not work (Could be absolute positioned ...
 Change to sticky!);

 When the width/height of the frozen column/rows is greater than the dimension of the visisble window, the frozen area can be scrolled.

+## Excel

+- Default theme colours are hard-coded from excel (not really an issue if this never changes).
+It's possible that we could get the colours from Xlsx-populate and store it as a state: { ...appState, themes: { ... } }